brrltd/sapphire/docs/en/reference/uploadfield.md

    (of a method on File to provide a Validator) for the EditForm (Example: 'getCMSValidator')
  - `setTemplateFileButtons`: (string) Template name to use for the file buttons
  - `setTemplateFileEdit`: (string) Template name to use for the file edit form
+ - `setCanPreviewFolder`: (boolean|string) Is the upload folder visible to uploading users?
+   String values are interpreted as permission codes.

 Certain default values for the above can be configured using the YAML config system.